Central Area

 PRINEVILLE/OCHOCO WILDLIFE DISTRICT (Maury, Ochoco, Grizzly)

 Cougar: Present throughout the Maury, Ochoco, and Grizzly units.
-The Maury and Ochoco units are recommended because of their greater amounts of public lands and better accessibility.
+The Maury and Ochoco units are recommended because of their greater amounts of public land and better accessibility.

 Coyotes: Offer an exciting hunting challenge.
-Both the Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
-Hunters should use caution, and be properly equipped and prepared for whatever the weather might bring.
+Both Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
+Hunters should use caution and be properly equipped and prepared for whatever the weather might bring.

 DESCHUTES DISTRICT (Upper Deschutes, Paulina, North Wagontire, Northwest Fort Rock, Metolius)

 Cougar: Found throughout the Deschutes District.
 Look for cougars wherever there are prey species.
-Predator calls are the most effective method of locating a cougar.
+Locating a fresh kill and sitting on it can be the most effective method for locating a cougar.
+Predator calls are another effective method of locating a cougar.